 - vi.
-Provide any changes to monitoring locations in the past year as mentioned in Part II.C.5 - vii.
-Graphs of leak detection flow rates, pH, total dissolved solids (TDS), sulfate, chloride, nitrate + nitrite (as N), WAD cyanide, fluoride, zinc, and arsenic concentration (as applicable), versus time for all fluid sampling points.
-These graphs shall display either a five-year history previous to the date of submittal or the history since initial Permit issuance, whichever is shorter.
-Additional parameters may be required by the Division if deemed necessary. - b.
-Submit the following items to the closure branch - i.
+A table of total monthly precipitation amounts and other weather data, as applicable, recorded in accordance with Parts I.D.15 and I.H, reported for a five-year history previous to the date of submittal; - vii.
+An updated version of the facility monitoring and sampling procedures and protocols; and - b.
+Submit the following items to the Closure Branch: - i.
 An updated Tentative Plan for Permanent Closure (TPPC) and Final Plan for Permanent Closure (FPPC), as applicable, incorporating any new site information that may impact these plans.
-The Plans shall be prepared in accordance with the current version of the Division guidance documents "Tentative Plans for Permanent Closure Guidance" and "Preparation Requirements & Guidelines Permanent Closure Plans & Final Closure Reports," as applicable. - 3.
+The Plans shall be prepared in accordance with the current version of the Division guidance documents "Tentative Plans for Permanent Closure Guidance" and "Preparation Requirements & Guidelines Permanent Closure Plans & Final Closure Reports," as applicable. - 2.
 Release Reporting Requirements: The following applies to facilities with an approved Emergency Response Plan.
 If a site does not have an approved Emergency Response Plan, then all releases must be reported as per NAC 445A.347 or NAC 445A.3473, as appropriate. - a.
 A release of any quantity of hazardous substance, as defined at NAC 445A.3454, to surface water, or that threatens a vulnerable resource, as defined at NAC 445A.3459, must be reported to the Division as soon as practicable after knowledge of the release, and after the Permittee notifies any emergency response agencies, if required, and initiates any action required to prevent or abate any imminent danger to the environment or the health or safety of persons.
 An oral report shall be made by telephone to (888) 331-6337 for in-State callers or (775) 687-9485 for out-of-State callers, and a written report shall be provided within 10 days in accordance with Part II.B.4.b. - b.
 A release of a hazardous substance in a quantity equal to or greater than that which is required to be reported to the National Response Center pursuant to 40 Code of Federal Regulations (CFR) Part 302 must be reported as required by NAC 445A.3473 and Part II.B.3.a. - c.
 A release of a non-petroleum hazardous substance not subject to Parts II.B.3.a. or II.B.3.b., released to soil or other surfaces of land, and the total quantity is equal to or exceeds 500 gallons or 4,000 pounds, or that is discovered in or on groundwater in any quantity, shall be reported to the Division no later than 5:00 P.M. of the first working day after knowledge of the release.
-An oral report shall be made by telephone to (888) 331-6337 for in-State callers.
+The release shall be reporting through the online reporting system available at http://www/ndep.nv.gov or an oral report shall be made by telephone to (888) 331-6337.
 A written report shall be provided within 10 days in accordance with Part II.B.4.b.
-Smaller releases, with total quantity greater than 25 gallons or 200 pounds and less than 500 gallons or 4,000 pounds, released to soil or other surfaces of land, or discovered in at least 3 cubic yards of soil, shall be reported quarterly on NDEP Form 0390 or equivalent.
+Smaller releases, with total quantity greater than 25 gallons or 200 pounds and less than 500 gallons or 4,000 pounds, released to soil or other surfaces of land, or discovered in at least 3 cubic yards of soil, shall be reported quarterly on NDEP Form 0390 or equivalent